Celebration (The Game song)

 "Celebration" is a song by American rapper Game featuring fellow American rappers Tyga, Wiz Khalifa, & Lil Wayne and American singer Chris Brown, released as the lead single from the former's fifth studio album Jesus Piece.
 "Celebration" premiered on Los Angeles' Power 106 on August 22, 2012.
 The song samples Bone Thugs-n-Harmony's hit single "1st of tha Month", which in return samples the Chapter 8 and Anita Baker song "I Just Want to Be Your Girl".

 Production and recording

 Celebration was written by Game (credited as Jayceon Taylor), Lil Wayne, Tyga, Chris Brown and Wiz Khalifa.
-Production of the song was handled by Cool and Dre and their protégé SAP.
+Production of the song was handled by Cool & Dre and their protégé SAP.
 Celebration samples Bone Thugs-n-Harmony's hit 1st of tha Month produced by DJ U-Neek.
-Game said in an interview that in his entire career he tried to flip 1st of tha Month without taking too much of the original.

-"I grew up in Compton, California, and I'm a huge fan of Bone Thugs-n-Harmony.
-This is my fifth album, and my whole career I've been trying to figure out how to flip '1st of Tha Month' and I finally did it," Game told us on Friday while taking a break from filming the song's video.
-"I wanted to keep the feel of the song without taking too much of the original."
+Game said, "I grew up in Compton, California, and I'm a huge fan of Bone Thugs-n-Harmony.
+This is my fifth album, and my whole career I've been trying to figure out how to flip '1st of Tha Month' and I finally did it...
+I wanted to keep the feel of the song without taking too much of the original."